 Benefits under d) would not be reduced for early payment.

-As an alternative to a deferred benefit, you may be able to transfer the value of your accrued pension rights to another pension scheme.
+As an alternative to a deferred benefit, you may be able to transfer the value of your LGPS pension rights to another pension scheme.
 Please see the ‘ceasing to be a councillor before retirement’ section of the Guide to the LGPS for Eligible Councillors for more information.

 Other points to note and further information